Viitorul: 1937 election

-Still preparing for future elections, Viitorul announced that it regarded the Iron Guard as a danger for the country—prompting the Carlist Argetoianu to observe that it had not ever done so while the PNL was in power.
+In October 1937, Viitorul reproduced Tătărescu's speech at Oradia Mare, which he called "a city with a significant minority population".
+The Prime Minister was promising "to strengthen relations of normal cooperation and mutual trust with minorities", and, according to Viitorul, implicitly promised "a political détente with Hungary."
+Still preparing for future elections, the paper announced that it regarded the Iron Guard as a danger for the country—prompting the Carlist Argetoianu to observe that it had not ever done so while the PNL was in power.
 Also then, it interviewed Brătianu about the Guard and its opposition to Carlism.
 He declared that the Guard was dangerously radical and had an "inane" economic program.
 He also noted that the Guardist ideas about joining the Axis powers were especially troubling, by exposing the country to Hungarian irredentism, and also by ruining the "good relations" that had been cultivated with the Soviets; as a result of such policies, he argued, Romania would be turned into a theater of any future war.
 Such positioning was censured in Germany, with the Hamburger Fremdenblatt complaining that Viitorul spoke for Cristea.
 It also regarded Viitorul as "chauvinistic" in its anti-Germanism.